Nolan-McKenna/RESTful-Microservice/README.md

 To build image, make sure Docker is installed and run "_docker image build -t rest-app ._"
 To run container, run "_docker container run -p 2000:2000 rest-app_"

 When working on this assignment, I first chose what language to work in.
 I have been exposed to Flask in the past, so decided on Python with Flask.
-While researching the Flask documentation I came across Flask-RESTx, which is designed to easily build REST APIs.
-It also makes it conveniently integrate SwaggerUI.
+While researching implementations I came across Flask-RESTx, which is designed to easily build REST APIs.
+It also makes it convenient to integrate SwaggerUI.

+Note: I originally tried to use Flask-RESTPlus, but was getting an import error.
+This StackOverflow thread introduced me to Flask-RESTx, which worked with no problems (https://stackoverflow.com/questions/60156202/flask-app-wont-launch-importerror-cannot-import-name-cached-property-from-w).

 Most of my insignt came from the Flask-RESTx documentation (https://flask-restx.readthedocs.io/en/latest/swagger.html).